secretstartups/handbook/paid-time-off/index.html.md

 If a OOO event has completed and synced to BambooHR:

 1. Total Rewards: Delete the relevant PTO entry from the team member's BambooHR Time Off tab.
 People Operations Specialists must contact Total Rewards to ask for their support here.
-1. People Specialist: In the PTO Ninja app in Slack, in the Home tab, select the `override` option in Admin Tools and type the name of the team member you need to perform the override for.
+1. People Specialist: In the PTO by Roots app in Slack, in the Home tab, select the `override` option in Admin Tools and type the name of the team member you need to perform the override for.
 1. People Specialist: Select the team member's name and find the OOO event in their history.
 1. People Specialist: Delete said entry using the `[...]` overflow menu on the righthand side of the screen.
 1. People Specialist: Add a new OOO event(s) by clicking the +Add Event button.
 1. People Specialist: Monitor BambooHR for the next 24 hours to ensure that the corrected event synced successfully.

-To clarify, once the event has completed and synced to BambooHR, both the BambooHR and PTO Ninja events have to be deleted for the new correct event to be saved to BambooHR.
+To clarify, once the event has completed and synced to BambooHR, both the BambooHR and PTO by Roots events have to be deleted for the new correct event to be saved to BambooHR.

 ### Recognizing Burnout